noob-master147/noob-master147/README.md

 <h2>Heya!👋 <br>I'm Divyansh Khandelwal<br> </h2>
 <a href="https://githubcampus.expert/noob-master147/">GitHub Campus Expert</a>

-<p> I'm a 4rd-year student, pursuing a Bachelor of Technology in Electronics and Communication.
-I am a self-motivated and highly responsible individual, aiming for a career in DevOps and software development.

 <br>
 I love to work on open-source projects and take part in hackathons.
 On an occasional basis, I also take contracts for freelancing on Upwork.
 Projects that generally interests me involve proposing IoT solutions, Embedded Software development and Backend development.